CSC207-UofT/course-project-sout-this_is_our_teamname/phase0/progress_report.md

    confirmation on UserInterface that the course has been scheduled.
 He then can add the next course or life object into his timetable.

-## WSummary of Scenario walk-through and Skeleton program 2
+## Summary of Scenario walk-through and Skeleton program 2

 If the user wants to schedule a **Life** object, he selects to add a **Life** object on the UserInterface by typing 'Life' into the command line when prompted.
 Then he will be required to select a time and description.